 Nevus of Ota – Gray-blue facial sore around the cheek, temple and eye areas.
 This is most commonly seen in Asians.

-Nominal Hazard Zone (NHZ) – Space between the level of scattered, direct or reflected radiation during an operation.
+Nominal Hazard Zone (NHZ) – Space between the level of scattered, direct or reflected radiation during operation.

 Nominal Ocular Hazard Distance (NOHD) – The distance from the laser where the wavelength exposure falls below its limit.